Dadido3/noita-mapcap/README.md

 A resulting image with close to 3 gigapixels can be [seen here](https://easyzoom.com/image/158284/album/0/4).

-## State

-Works somewhat, still in development.

-**To-Do:**

-- [x] Reduce memory usage of stitching program
-- [x] Make stitching multi threaded
-- [x] Add parameters to stitching program
-- [x] Show progress while stitching
-- [x] Improve image quality, reduce artifacts
-- [ ] Travis or similar for automatic builds, right now there are no executables
-- [x] Fix crash while taking screenshots

 ## Usage

-**DLLs and executables are not included in the repo yet!
-They will be uploaded once releases are built automatically.
-The mod won't function without them!**

 1. Have Noita beta installed
 2. Install the repository as mod